 Remember, Carried Interest in private equity is not earned automatically.
 It will be earned by a fund manager only when the profits of a fund exceed a specified return.
-This specified return is known as the Hurdle rate.
-If the fund manager is unable to achieve the hurdle rate it won’t be entitled to receive any carried interest.
+This specified return is known as the Hurdle rateHurdle RateThe hurdle rate in capital budgeting is the minimum acceptable rate of return (MARR) on any project or investment required by the manager or investor.
+It is also known as the company’s required rate of return or target rate..
+If the fund manager is unable to achieve the hurdle rate, it won’t be entitled to receive any carried interest.

 Carried Interest Example

-How does Carried Interest works?
+How do Carried Interest works?

-- After 5 years the GP exit all investments and receives a total of $2.5 billion.
+- After 5 years, the GP exit all investments and receives a total of $2.5 billion.
 In this scenario, Limited partners would get $1bn first as that would be the capital returned.

-- Remaining $1.5 bn shall be divided between LP and GP in 80:20 ratio.
-So the LPs would get $1.2 bn and $0.3 bn would go to GP.
+- The remaining $1.5 bn shall be divided between LP and GP in the 80:20 ratio.
+So the LPs would get $1.2 bn, and $0.3 bn would go to GP.

 - So GP earned 5x (250/50) on investing $50 mn.